ropensci/occCite/docs/news/index.md

 - Documentation now specifies how `taxize` results are handled more explicitly.
 - Test files edited to ensure stability after above bug fix.
+- Removed `waffle` from Suggests, made `waffle` utilization more optional.

 ## occCite 0.6.1